Israeli coastal plain: Sharon Plain

 The Sharon plain is the next stage down the Coastal Plain, running from Nahal Taninim (Zikhron Ya'akov) to Tel Aviv's Yarkon River.
 This area is Israel's most densely populated, containing a number of large towns and cities including Netanya and Herzliya as well as smaller communities inland.

 Central Coastal Plain

 The Israel's Central Coastal Plain also known as Judean Coastal Plain, is running from northern Tel Aviv's Yarkon River to the northern tip of the Gaza Strip marked by Nahal Shikma, the Central Coastal Plain contains cities such as Bat Yam, Rishon LeZion, Ashdod and Ashkelon, as well as agricultural communities.

 Southern Coastal Plain

-The Southern Coastal Plain extends around the Gaza Strip and is also known as the Negev Coastal Plain.
-The Israeli Coastal Plain includes a fraction of Negev Coastal Plain south of the Shikma Stream, while much of the Negev Coastal Plain is included within the Gaza Strip.
-Geographically, the Negev Coastal Plain is the southern extension of the Judean Coastal Plain (Central Israeli Coastal Plain), and in terms of geology, hydrology, fauna and flora.
+The Southern Coastal Plain, also known as the Negev Coastal Plain, extends south and southwest from the mouth of Nahal Lachish and merges with the coastal plain of the Sinai Peninsula.
+The physical geographical region crosses political boundaries, encompassing parts of Israel and the Gaza Strip.

 The Israeli Southern Coastal Plain is divided into two subdivisions: